 The city is known for its giant, allegorical paper-maiché floats used in the many parades held throughout the season.
 Floats are very often satirical and reflect current events and politics.
 The final parade is held on a Saturday night and is followed by a huge fireworks show.

-The town of Ivrea, in the Piedmont region, has a unique carnival celebration with medieval roots.
+The town of Ivrea in the northern Piedmont region has a unique carnival celebration with medieval roots.
 The carnival includes a colorful parade followed by orange-throwing battles in the center of town.

 During the present-day reenactment, one girl is chosen to play the role of Violetta, and dozens of aranceri (orange-throwers) representing both the tyrant and the peasants throw oranges at each other.
-The oranges are meant to represent stones and other ancient weapons.
+The oranges are meant to represent stones and other ancient weapons, which wouldn't be as fun to throw at each other.

 In the west coast town of Oristano, Carnevale is celebrated with a costumed parade, horse races, and a reenactment of a medieval jousting tournament in a festival called La Sartigilia.

-Acireale holds one of Sicily's most beautiful Carnevale celebrations.
-Flower and paper-maiché allegorical floats are still very similar to the originals that were made in Acireale as far back as 1601.
+After Sardinia, the next best island Carnevale celebrations take place in Sicily, specifically in the town of Acireale.
+Acireale holds one of Sicily's most beautiful Carnevale celebrations, with flower and paper-maiché allegorical floats that are still very similar to the originals that were made as far back as 1601.
 There are several parades during Carnevale that travel through the town center, as well as music, a chess tournament, children's events, and a fireworks finale.

 Pont-Saint-Martin in the Val d'Aosta region of northwestern Italy celebrates Carnevale in Roman style with people dressed as nymphs and in togas.
 Sometimes, there's even a chariot race!
 On Fat Tuesday evening, festivities culminate with the hanging and burning of an effigy of the devil on the 2,000-year-old bridge.

-Cento, in the Emilia-Romagna region, is linked to the most famous Carnivale celebration in the world, that of Rio de Janeiro, Brazil.
+Cento, in the Emilia-Romagna region, is linked to the most famous Carnival celebration in the world: that of Rio de Janeiro, Brazil.
 Floats are very high quality and often include items from Brazil.
-The winning float in the Cento parade is actually taken to Brazil for their Carnaval festivities.
+The winning float in the Cento parade earns a trip to Brazil for Carnaval festivities there.

 Not far from Venice, Verona has one of the oldest Carnevale celebrations in Italy, dating back to 1531.
-On Fat Tuesday, Verona has a huge parade with more than 500 floats.
-The most special and delicious traditon occurs on the Friday before, which is called Gnochhi Friday.
+On Fat Tuesday, Verona has a huge parade with more than 500 floats, but the most delicious tradition occurs on the Friday before: venerdì gnoccolaro, or Gnocchi Friday.

-The Alpine resort town of Livigno, near the Swiss border, celebrates Carnevale in the snow.
-Every year, there is a procession of downhill skiers and obstacle race on the mountain.
-And in town, there's a ball and the traditional parade.
+The Alpine resort town of Livigno near the Swiss border celebrates Carnevale in the snow.
+Every year, a procession of downhill skiers takes to the slopes, and some participate in an obstacle race on the mountain.
+Meanwhile, in town, there's a ball and a traditional parade.
 The festivals here are very family-friendly with lots of entertainment for children.